Suspiria

 Dario Argento, the director of the original, asked that question himself after he’d seen this remake – wondering, in short, “why?” – after director Luca Guadagnino’s new version debuted in 2018.
 There’s something in what he says.

-Out goes the original film’s original grand vision – its bad-trip looks – and with it goes the original story’s big idea of witholding of what was going on until the film’s dying moments.
+Out goes the original film’s original grand vision – its bad-trip looks – and with it goes the original story’s big idea of not revealing what was going on until the film’s dying moments.
 In comes a bracketing structure which introduces Chloë Grace Moretz at each end of the film, for no real reason except maybe for marquee purposes.

 In between Moretz’s topping and tailing the story remains largely the same – a young dancer called Susie (Dakota Johnson) arrives at a strict German dance school run by a charismatic leader (Tilda Swinton) and staffed by a phalanx of female weirdos.
 What Susie doesn’t know is that all the senior women are in fact witches.
 She’s too busy dancing to notice, and is so brilliant at it that she catches everyone’s eye.
 Soon, unbeknown to Susie and her fellow students, she has been marked out as the next victim of the coven’s ailing leader – new blood, new life etc.

-In the original, the story played out through the innocent, ignorant eyes of the unwitting Suzy (as her name was spelled then) and the audience was as unaware that the senior women were witches as she was.
+In the original, events were seen through the innocent, ignorant eyes of the unwitting Suzy (as her name was spelled then) so the audience was unaware that the senior women were witches, as was she.
 In this version Guadagnino and writer Daniel Kajganich give us that right up front, later using it as a hook to flip the entire narrative as it arrives at its big blood-soaked finale.

 A student is taken over by the coven